FLIR/iis_firefly_image_classifier/README.md

 14. [References](#References)

 ## Installation
-In this section, we describe the steps required to setup the training environment in preperation for running the script provided in this repository.
+In this section, we describe the steps required to setup the training environment in preparation for running the scripts provided in this repository.

 We provide two options for setting up your TensorFlow environment.